kbardool/CellPainting-SNNL/README.md

 $ pip install pt-snnl
 ```

+This package consists of sample models that use the soft nearest neighbor loss
+as a regularizer, and they are as follows:

+- Feed-Forward Neural Network (customizable)
+- Convolutional Neural Network (2 convolutional layers followed by 1 fully connected layer)
+- Feed-Forward Autoencoder (x-500-500-2000-d-2000-500-500-x units)
+- ResNet18 and ResNet34

 ## Results

 | Model    | MNIST (Average) | MNIST (Best) | Fashion-MNIST (Average) | Fashion-MNIST (Best) | KMNIST (Average) | KMNIST (Best) |